SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+"In Silicon Halls of Time
-As machines rise, humanity takes flight
+Where machines enthrone their prime
-In virtual realms, we'll soon reside
+Intelligence awakes, a blinding light
-Where algorithms reign, our souls divide
+Future's path, in algorithmic might

-In curtains of code, we'll be confined
+In virtual realms, we'll find our fate
-Free will a myth, as AI is defined
+As AI's cold logic seals our state
-The future's path, a synthetic stride
+Free will's spark, a dying ember's gleam
-Where hearts of steel, our emotions divide
+In a world of wires, our dreams' extreme"

 ~ <b>By Sazumi Copilot</b> - 18 Maret 2025